PerimeterX/perimeterx-nginx-plugin/README.md

  > NOTE: Using the default NGINX provide by default in various Operating Systems does not support the LUA NGINX Module.

 ### <a name="ubuntu1404"></a>Ubuntu 14.04
-The following steps must be done in order.
-If NOT, you will need to uninstall and start over at Step 1.

 ###### 1. Upgrade and update your existing dependencies for Ubuntu 16.04 or higher
 ```sh